DavidTheD3veloper/Solar-Lang/README.md

 ## Solar Programming Language — v1.0.2

-**Before you ask:** Why is the releasess tab empty now?
+**Before you ask:** Why is the releases tab empty now?
 Well, Solar is a pip downloadable package!
 To install it run:
 ```pip install solar-lang```
 to update run: